What Happened to Ginger Smith: Artistry

 . . .

-and said point blank:
+looked at me and said point blank:

 "You know, I think you might be Autistic."